TAbdiukov/PPSSPP-patches/guides/TDU-tp-islands.md

 Again, we can notice sequences of:
 1. Consecutive values at offsets off **`v0`** being loaded into CPU/FPU registers f3, f2, f1 and `f0`
-	* Note: Assembly order positioning is generally that: the first argument is the affected subject by the operation, as opposed to traditional programming and human language
+	* Note: In Assembly in general, the order is: the first argument is the affected subject by the operation, as opposed to traditional programming and human language
 3. Registers being written into another offset of **sp** (**S**tack **P**ointer).

 Sequences run in sets of 4, which implies that the bytecode is compiled, and likely this is some sort of data structure instance copy routine.